+HEAVY OIL CENTRAL STATIONARY SOURCE

-HEAVY OIL WESTERN, KERN COUNTY CA
+KERN COUNTY, CA

-25 MMBTU/HR NATURAL GAS/TEOR GAS/FIELD GAS/PROPANE FIRED PORTABLE STEAM GENERATOR WITH NORTH AMERICAN LE, COEN QLN-11, OR EQUIVALENT BURNER AND FLUE GAS RECIRCULATION (VARIOUS UNSPECIFIED LOCATIONS WITHIN HEAVY OIL WESTERN STATIONARY SOURCE)
+25 MMBTU/HR NATURAL GAS/TEOR GAS/FIELD GAS/PROPANE FIRED PORTABLE STEAM GENERATOR WITH NORTH AMERICAN LE, COEN QLN-11, OR EQUIVALENT BURNER AND FLUE GAS RECIRCULATION (VARIOUS UNSPECIFIED LOCATIONS WITHIN HEAVY OIL CENTRAL STATIONARY SOURCE)

-- This Authority to Construct serves as a written certificate of conformity with the procedural requirements of 40 CFR 1.
-70.7 and 70.8 and with the compliance requirements of 40 CFR 70.6(c).
-[District Rule 2201] Federally Enforceable Through Title V Permit - Prior to operating with modifications authorized by this Authority to Construct, the facility shall submit an application 2. to modify the Title V permit with an administrative amendment in accordance with District Rule 2520 Section 5.3.4.
-[District Rule 2520, 5.3.4] Federally Enforceable Through Title V Permit - 3.
-Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 657 lb, 2nd quarter - 657 lb, 3rd quarter - 657 lb, and fourth quarter - 657 lb.
+- This Authority to Construct serves as a written certificate of conformity with the procedural requirements of 40 CFR 70.7 and 70.8 and with the compliance requirements of 40 CFR 70.6(c).
+[District Rule 2201] Federally Enforceable Through Title V Permit - Prior to operating with modifications authorized by this Authority to Construct, the facility shall submit an application to modify the Title V permit with an administrative amendment in accordance with District Rule 2520 Section 5.3.4.
+[District Rule 2520, 5.3.4] Federally Enforceable Through Title V Permit - Prior to operating equipment under this Authority to Construct, permittee shall surrender NOx emission reduction credits for the following quantity of emissions: 1st quarter - 657 lb, 2nd quarter - 657 lb, 3rd quarter - 657 lb, and fourth quarter - 657 lb.
 These amounts include the applicable offset ratio specified in Rule 2201 Section 4.8 (as amended 4/21/11) for the ERC specified below.
-[District Rule 2201] Federally Enforceable Through Title V Permit - ERC Certificate Numbers N-945-2, N-1183-2 and C-1226-2 (or certificates split from these certificates) shall be used 4. to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
+[District Rule 2201] Federally Enforceable Through Title V Permit - ERC Certificate Number C-1225-2 (or a certificate split from this certificate) shall be used to supply the required offsets, unless a revised offsetting proposal is received and approved by the District, upon which this Authority to Construct shall be reissued, administratively specifying the new offsetting proposal.
 Original public noticing requirements, if any, shall be duplicated prior to reissuance of this Authority to Construct.
 [District Rule 2201] Federally Enforceable Through Title V Permit

 YOU MUST NOTIFY THE DISTRICT COMPLIANCE DIVISION AT (661) 392-5500 WHEN CONSTRUCTION IS COMPLETED AND PRIOR TO OPERATING THE EQUIPMENT OR MODIFICATIONS AUTHORIZED BY THIS AUTHORITY TO CONSTRUCT.
-This is NOT a PERMIT TO OPERATE...
+This is NOT a PERMIT TO OPERATE.
 Approval or denial of a PERMIT TO OPERATE will be made after an inspection to verify that the equipment has been constructed in accordance with the approved plans, specifications and conditions of this Authority to Construct, and to determine if the equipment can be operated in compliance with all Rules and Regulations of the San Joaquin Valley Unified Air Pollution Control District.
 Unless construction has commenced pursuant to Rule 2050, this Authority to Construct shall expire and application shall be cancelled two years from the date of issuance.
 The applicant is responsible for complying with all laws, ordinances and regulations of all other governmental agencies which may pertain to the above equipment.

-APCO Seyed Sadredin, Executive Dil
+Seyed Sadredin, Executive APCO